lawmurray/LibBi/INSTALL.md

 This file contains the instructions for installing LibBi itself.
 This process is the same on all platforms.
-To install dependencies of the C++ code that LibBi generates, see the walkthroughts for each platform in `INSTALL_LINUX.md`, `INSTALL_MAC.md` and `INSTALL_WIN.md` for Linux (and possibly other Unix), Mac OS X and Windows, respectively.
+To install dependencies of the C++ code that LibBi generates, see the walkthroughs for each platform in `INSTALL_LINUX.md`, `INSTALL_MAC.md` and `INSTALL_WIN.md` for Linux (and possibly other Unix), Mac OS X and Windows, respectively.
 For other platforms, or for a custom install, see `INSTALL_GENERIC.md`.